kala13x/smake/README.md

 ## Simple-Make - Version 1.0 build 29
-SMake is small and simple tool which helps developers to automatically generate Makefiles for C/C++ projects.
+`SMake` is small and simple tool which helps developers to automatically generate `Makefile` for C/C++ projects by only typing `smake` in the project directory.

 ### Installation
-Installation is easy because the smake does not use any additional dependencies.
-It can be installed on any linux / unix platform with a Makefile:
+`SMake` doesn't use any additional dependencies, so you can easily install it on any `Linux` / `Unix` distribution using an included `Makefile`.
 ```bash
 git clone https://github.com/kala13x/smake.git
 cd smake